Building the Leadership Appraisal Model: Performance Reviews

 - Performance Development for helping to improve the performance

-- A Performance appraisal or review for judging the performance
+- A Performance Appraisal for judging the performance

-These are two different purposes and should be separated in the Performance Management process as they have a tendency to conflict with each other.
-Richard Rudman (2004), also agrees with this; as does my organization.
-That is, we first have our Performance Review and then make plans about a month or two later for actually improving the performance.
-It is quite interesting that a Canadian author, an Australian author, and an American organization (one of the best 100 companies to work for), all have similar views.
+These are two different purposes and should be separated in the Performance Management process as they have a tendency to conflict with each other (Rudman, 2004).
+That is, first have a Performance Review and then make plans and the wait about a month for making plans to improve the performance.

 Creating a Performance Appraisal from the Competency List

-Once the evaluation has been built, it is time to validate it by field testing the instrument.
+Once the evaluation has been built, it is time to validate it by field-testing the instrument.
 Trial the appraisal process by having senior raters, subordinates, and peers perform a rating of the leaders they work with.
-Collect feedback on the validity of the rating factors, workloads impact on themselves as raters, and clarity of instructions for performing the appraisal.
-Data gathered during trial evaluation will not be placed in employee's files, it will be used solely for validating the concept.
+Collect feedback on the validity of the rating factors, workloads impact (is it too big or complicated?), and clarity of instructions for performing the appraisal.
+The data gathered during this trial evaluation will not be placed in employee's files.
+It will only be used for validating the project.